 To start, it would result in a decreased amount of TSH production (lower than normal levels).

-This decrease in circulating thyroid hormones would result in symptoms ranging from fatigue, weight gain and depression.
+This decrease in circulating thyroid hormones would result in symptoms ranging from fatigue to weight gain, and even depression.

-The problem with TRH dysregulation is that it's not a well understood or researched topic.
+The problem with TRH dysregulation is that it’s not a well-understood or heavily researched topic.

 TRH Dysregulation and Symptoms Associated with it